J-Seo/Korean-CommonGen/README.md

 [NLP & AI Lab](http://blp.korea.ac.kr/), Korea University.

-*Jaehyung Seo, Seounghoon Lee, Chanjun Park, Yoonna Jang, Hyeonseok Moon, Sugyeong Eo, Seonmin Koo, and Heuiseok Lim*. **A Dog Is Passing Over The Jet?
-A Text-Generation Dataset for Korean Commonsense Reasoning and Evaluation.
-Our paper is will be published in findings of NAACL 2022**.
+*Jaehyung Seo, Seounghoon Lee, Chanjun Park, Yoonna Jang, Hyeonseok Moon, Sugyeong Eo, Seonmin Koo, and Heuiseok Lim*. [**A Dog Is Passing Over The Jet?
+A Text-Generation Dataset for Korean Commonsense Reasoning and Evaluation**](https://aclanthology.org/2022.findings-naacl.172/).
+Our paper was published in findings of NAACL 2022.
 This code is designed to evaluate the results of model generation.

 The whole dataset is publicly available at [Korean CommonGen](https://aihub.or.kr/aihubdata/data/view.do?currMenu=120&topMenu=100&aihubDataSe=extrldata&dataSetSn=459) in **AI-HUB**.